heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ### Character, Char and BBox

 wäää
-A character is a single letter and a `Char` is an object, which describes the position, character and orientation of a single character in the pdf.
+A character is a single letter and a Char is an object, which describes the position, character and orientation of a single character in the pdf.

-The `BBox` contains the coordinates of the top-left and bottom-right corners of the rectangle, that fully encloses an object, such as a `Char`, `Field`, `Row` or `Column`.\
+The BBox contains the coordinates of the top-left and bottom-right corners of the rectangle, that fully encloses an object, such as a Char, Field, Row or Column.\
 It also provides different methods, most notably the `is_close()` method, which is used to determine whether two bounding boxes have negliable distance between them (or touch).
 The BBoxObject is a simple wrapper, subclassed by all objects,